aktau/aktau.github.com/content/posts/2013-08-07-makefile-for-modern-c-programming.md

 So now you've got your fancy project building in debug and release modes and you're really happy about it, but what when you've been developing on OSX and want to build &amp; run it on Linux as well?
-Or what if you want to support clang because of it's awesome diagnostics?
+Or what if you want to support clang because of its awesome diagnostics?

 With make, you can run some commands to find out what your environment looks like and make choices based on that.
 The long and short of it